 The delivery of everyday commodities wouldn’t be possible without glass packaging.
 It serves, among other things, to protect, transport, convey information to the consumer through its design, and prevent waste.
 Thanks to its inherent properties, glass packaging is a strategic driver of the European economy, serving essential sectors like food, beverages and pharmaceuticals, as well as perfumery and cosmetics.

-The benefits of glass packaging are clear: it’s sustainable, it’s inert, It’s 100% and infinitely recyclable, reusable and refillable; it’s safe to store food and drinks in; and it’s beautiful, consumers love it.
+The benefits of glass packaging are clear: it’s sustainable, being 100% and infinitely recyclable, reusable, and refillable.
+It’s inert, with no synthetic chemicals, making it safe to store food and drinks in.
+It’s also a beautiful, iconic material, and consumers love it.

 Glass is made from naturally occurring ingredients abundant in nature.
-The alchemy of these ingredients result in one sole material.
+The unique alchemy of sand, soda ash, limestone, and recycled glass continue to work its magic to create a wonderful material loved by people over the world.
 No other material or chemical layers are needed to complete it.